Guest Blog: Interview with Spotted Dragon from the Poptropica Creators

 5. How has your PHB career surprised you?

-That I mentioned earlier has definitely been a surprise.
+That growth I mentioned earlier has definitely been a surprise.
 When I first started my own blog in 2012, it seemed like my wildest dream and biggest goal to join the PHB team.
 Being invited was a shock in and of itself, and sticking around this long even more so!
 I’ve been surprised to see how many opportunities I’ve been lucky to encounter as a result, such as collaborating with Poptropica Creators like this.
 Getting art drawn of my Poptropican by Ashley Lange was one moment I realized I sort of “made it.”
 Dare I say I became a bit niche-internet-famous?

-Jokes aside, I’ve also been surprised by how many I’ve made along the way.
+Jokes aside, I’ve also been surprised by how many connections I’ve made along the way.
 Slanted Fish and my fellow PHB authors have been supportive, even through all the community drama.
 And I’ve made friends that I still regularly talk to today, even if they no longer play Poptropica.
 It’s a really funny story to explain how you might know a veterinary or a law student who live across the country from you, all because of an online kids’ game.

 By (Dr.) Ashley Lange, Poptropica Creator (2014)